What is a personal loan?

 Is a personal loan right for me?

 If you need to borrow money fast, a personal loan could be a great option.
 If you’ve previously been declined for a credit card, need to make a purchase, or have an emergency bill, online personal loans can get you the funds that you need quickly.

 At New Horizons, we work with a large panel of direct lenders that specialise in instant personal loans.
 If you are accepted for a personal loan, you could have the money in your account within 15 minutes.*

 If you have poor credit, there are a number of direct lenders in the UK that will still consider your application.
 In the past, if you had a bad credit rating, the options for borrowing money were very limited.
 Thankfully, there are now a lot of options for customers looking for a personal loan with bad credit.

-New Horizons work closely with a panel of personal loan direct lenders.
+New Horizons works closely with a panel of personal loan direct lenders.
 These lenders will look beyond a customer’s credit history and will more likely look at their ability to repay a loan.
 They will consider applicants who have missed multiple payments, had a CCJ or been declared bankrupt.
 Even customers with a very bad credit history can apply and get an instant decision on their application from our bad credit personal loan direct lenders.

 Will I be credit checked if I apply for personal loans?

 Personal loan direct lenders work the same way as all types of money lender.
 They are required by law to perform a credit check before they can accept an application for a loan.
 All personal loan lenders are authorised and regulated by The Financial Conduct Authority, meaning they have to do certain checks on a customer’s credit history and financial situation before approving a loan.

 The lenders that we work with at New Horizons specialise in providing poor credit personal loans, so no matter what your credit profile, we will find you the best personal loans for your circumstances.